Where is the Oregon Institute of Marine Biology?

 What is the schedule of the summer?

-The internship begins with couple days of orientation, introductions, getting to know each other, the staff and the mentors.
+The internship begins with a couple days of orientation, introductions, getting to know each other, the staff and the mentors.
 Participants will get lab-specific skills training and explore local marine habitats.

 Individual Research: Each pair of REU interns (one 2-year and one 4-year college student) will be paired for the duration of the summer internship with a faculty mentor and their research group (graduate students, research technicians, etc.) to work on an individual project.
 Students will be closely mentored by members of the host research group for their individual research projects.

 Skills Workshop: One day per week the cohort of REU interns will spend time together learning various research-related skills – science writing, preparation and delivery of poster and oral presentations – as well as job and graduate school skills like developing a CV and interview techniques using social media as a professional tool.
+Additionally, Interns will participate in a workshop on ‘how to relay your research to a broader audience’ and serve as scientific experts at the Charleston Marine Life Center, a public outreach museum at OIMB.

 Fieldtrips and Social Events: Each week a social or fieldtrip will be organized among the REU interns and the EMBOC graduate coordinator.
 Potential events include: visiting the University of Oregon campus in Eugene and touring their biology facilities, taking a dredging boat trip on OIMB’s R/V Pluteus, visiting the Newport Aquarium, Hatfield Marine Science center, playing at the Oregon Dunes recreational area and the wild and scenic Rogue River.